learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-03/lectures/css-layout/README.md

     	line-height: 0;
 		}
 ```
-* Content property - inserts the text in quotes

 * Display: block (take up the whole width of page)
 * Clear: says which side (right or left) of this element floating elements are allowed - in this case no elements can float right or left
 * height: how tall the element is, in this case, not at all